mbaumer/us_hep_funding/docs/_states/IN.md

 # IN -- Sen. Joe Donnelly (D) and  Sen. Todd Young (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  25  HEP grants, totalling  $16,970,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+25 HEP grants, totalling $16,970,000.00

                                  Amount ($)
 Institution
 Indiana University                  6667000